Retmod/template-basic-trpc-chatapp/README.md

 # Retmod Template

+## Please note, that this template is not finished yet.
+Use it at your own risk!

 This is a retmod template.
 Beside the basic retmod "additions", this template also contains the following features:
 - DaisyUI (a tailwindcss component library)
 - Mantine (a React component library)